flightaware/mongotcl/README.md

 * $cursor set_fields fieldList

-Set what fields are returned.  fieldList is a list of field names with 1 or 0.
+Set what fields are to be returned.
+It's useful not to pull fields you don't need, obviously.  fieldList is a list of field names with 1 or 0.
 1 says to include the field, 0 says to exclude it.
 The fieldList is sticky for future queries.
 This may change.
 See http://docs.mongodb.org/manual/tutorial/project-fields-from-query-results/ for how the 1/0 thing works.

 * $cursor delete